 Mindfulness meditation for addiction recovery at We Level Up rehab centers

 If you or a loved one is struggling to stay sober, it is essential to seek professional help from a holistic rehabilitation program like We Level Up.
 The We Level Up rehab centers offer certified luxury detox and drug rehab programs.
-Our expert doctors will review your medical history, ask you important assessment questions about yourself, the substance you have been abusing.
+Our expert doctors will review your medical history, and ask you important assessment questions about yourself, and the substance you have been abusing.
 And how long you have been abusing it to help us come up with a personalized treatment plan.
 To learn more about our Meditation for Addiction Recovery program or other services and how we can best help you, please contact our recovery support specialists today!
 We hope to hear from you soon.

 Begin with a free call to an addiction & behavioral health treatment advisor.
 Learn more about our dual-diagnosis programs.
 The We Level Up treatment center network delivers recovery programs that vary by each treatment facility.
 Call to learn more.